Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 - Wherever possible, keep all children and pets out of the room where the stove is used

-- Only use pots or pans suitable for use on a camping stove (correct type/size)
+- Only use pots or pans suitable for use on camping stoves (correct type/size)

 - Do not turn the heat up so high that foods/liquids start boiling over the sides of the pot

-It's a good idea to have a fan running nearby, but not too close to the stove that it affects the flame
+It's a good idea to have a fan running nearby.
+However, it shouldn't be placed too close to the stove that it affects the flame.

-- If anyone in the room indicates they are feeling dizzy, turn off the stove immediately, and open all the doors and windows and have the person go outside.
+If anyone in the room indicates they are feeling dizzy, turn off the stove immediately, and open all the doors and windows and have the person go outside.